blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 * Completion of the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_selenium}}) walkthrough.
 * Access to a ***Blackbaud CRM*** instance to test against.
-* You are comfortable adding tests and step implementations to existing feature and step files.
+* Familiarity with adding tests and step implementations to existing feature and step files.
-* You are comfortable accessing the existing {{ stache.config.product_name_short }} Core API.
+* Familiarity with accessing the {{ stache.config.product_name_short }} Core API.
-* You are comfortable modifying the App.config to change which application the tests run against.
+* Familiarity with modifying the App.config to change which application the tests run against.
-* You are comfortable identifying the unique attribute values for the XPath constructors in the Core API and have completed the [XPath Guidelines]({{stache.config.blue_walkthroughs_xpaths}}) walkthrough.
+* Familiarity with identifying the unique attribute values for the XPath constructors in the Core API and completion of the [XPath Guidelines]({{stache.config.blue_walkthroughs_xpaths}}) walkthrough.

 ## From Feature File to Step File - The Old Approach to Tables

-SpecFlow feature files support tables for passing variables to the .NET step methods.
+SpecFlow feature files allow you to use tables to pass variables to .NET step methods.
 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Test example to add address to constituent</div></div><pre><code class="language-gherkin">
 @DelvingDeeper
 Scenario: Add an address to a constituent